Juggernaut (character): Powers and abilities

-Wolverine describes Juggernaut as "the closest thing on Earth to an irresistible force".
-When Cain Marko finds the stone of mystical entity Cyttorak, he is empowered with magical energies and transformed into an immortal avatar for the entity in question.
-As the Juggernaut, Marko possesses superhuman strength, being capable of shattering mountains, lifting and using buildings as weapons, and extreme durability.
+As Juggernaut, Cain Marko is empowered with magical energies and transformed into an immortal avatar of Cyttorak.
+He possesses superhuman strength, being capable of shattering mountains, lifting and using buildings as weapons, and extreme durability.

-Juggernaut is able to generate a mystical force field that grants him additional invulnerability to any physical attack when it is at its maximum, including Colossus's punches.
-Even when the force field is temporarily absorbed by Thor's hammer, the Juggernaut's natural durability still proves to be great enough to withstand blows from Thor.
-The Juggernaut is described as physically unstoppable once in motion, does not tire from physical activity, and is able to survive without food, water, or oxygen.
-The Juggernaut heals quickly, as when he was stabbed through the eyes by Shatterstar, the wounds were healed almost immediately.
+Juggernaut is able to generate a mystical force field that grants him additional invulnerability to any physical attack when it is at its maximum.
+He is described as physically unstoppable once in motion, does not tire from physical activity, and is able to survive without food, water, or oxygen.
+Juggernaut heals quickly, as when he was stabbed through the eyes by Shatterstar, the wounds were healed almost immediately.

-It is possible for an opponent with sufficient physical or mystical strength of their own to turn the Juggernaut's unstoppable movement against him, by redirecting his motion so that he gets stranded in a position in which he has no escape; both the Hulk and his son, Skaar, have done this physically, and Thor has done it mystically with Mjolnir.
-The only character to have stopped Juggernaut while he was in motion as an act of pure physical strength was the Hulk while he was War, a horseman of Apocalypse and empowered with Celestial technology.